FranGarcia94/LanguagesApp/README.md

 ![error_blank_fields](./assets/blank_fields.jpg)

-This function initially looks for exact matches for example if you type in the Spanish language the word ´hello´, it will look for that exact word in the database and if it finds it will return its translations.
-In the event that the exact match is not found, it will be searched if there is any phrase where the word appears isolated for example ´hello, how are you?´.
+This function initially looks for exact matches for example if you type in the Spanish language the word `hello`, it will look for that exact word in the database and if it finds it will return its translations.
+In the event that the exact match is not found, it will be searched if there is any phrase where the word appears isolated for example `hello, how are you?`.
 This works for all languages.

 However, in this case there may be several coincidences, in the previous case also but here more likely.
 In that case, all the options found will appear in the terminal.
 In a future code update this will be corrected so that all matches appear in a separate tab.